pradeep90/examples/README.md

 + TODO: ndarray needs to be generic in the dtype as well.

++ TODO: Pyre needs to show the `Literal` types.
+Right now, it weakens them to `int`, which means we don't see the exact values: `Revealed type for actual_prediction is tf.Tensor[tf.float32, int]`.

 ## Features we will need

 + Matrix multiplication requires a transpose operator.